RayVentura/ShortGPT/README.md

 ### Installation and Use

+#### *
+The Main branch relies on the paid OpenAI API to work.
+This has been resolved (not released yet❗) by implementing LlamaCpp for locally hosted Langchain agents instead.
 For setup refer to the main [repo](https://docs.shortgpt.ai/docs/how-to-install) and installation [guide](https://docs.shortgpt.ai/docs/how-to-install)
 ### Update
 - includes youtube_api.py without rate time throtteling or oauth authentication errors (we gather streamable with pytube to avoid bans)